 The downside of nudges

 All the examples mentioned above are used in innocent situations.
-But since the core effect of nudging is to change peoples’ behaviour, it could also be used for less positive things.
+But since the core effect of nudging is to change peoples’ behaviour, companies can use it for less positive things.
 In addition, sometimes nudges get a lot of negative reactions since some people firmly believe that people should be completely free to decide what they are doing.
-Even though a nudge lets people make their own decisions, it still provides guidance, which could already be perceived as a loss in freedom of choice.
+Even though a nudge lets people make their own decisions, it still provides guidance.
+Some might argue, that this alone is already a loss in freedom of choice.

 What is your opinion about nudges?
 Have you ever come across a nice one?
 And would you create one if you could steer people into a certain direction with it?